Gaussian beam: Elliptical and astigmatic beams

 Many laser beams have an elliptical cross-section.
 Also common are beams with waist positions which are different for the two transverse dimensions, called astigmatic beams.
 These beams can be dealt with using the above two evolution equations, but with distinct values of each parameter for x and y and distinct definitions of the z = 0 point.
 The Gouy phase is a single value calculated correctly by summing the contribution from each dimension, with a Gouy phase within the range ±π/4 contributed by each dimension.

-An elliptical beam will invert its ellipticity ratio as it propagates from the far field to the waist.
-The dimension which was the larger far from the waist, will be the smaller near the waist.
+An elliptical beam inverts its ellipticity ratio as it propagates from the far field to the waist.
+The dimension that was the larger far from the waist becomes the smaller near the waist.

 Gaussian as a decomposition into modes

 Arbitrary solutions of the paraxial Helmholtz equation can be decomposed as the sum of Hermite–Gaussian modes (whose amplitude profiles are separable in x and y using Cartesian coordinates), Laguerre–Gaussian modes (whose amplitude profiles are separable in r and θ using cylindrical coordinates) or similarly as combinations of Ince–Gaussian modes (whose amplitude profiles are separable in ξ and η using elliptical coordinates).
 At any point along the beam z these modes include the same Gaussian factor as the fundamental Gaussian mode multiplying the additional geometrical factors for the specified mode.
 However different modes propagate with a different Gouy phase which is why the net transverse profile due to a superposition of modes evolves in z, whereas the propagation of any single Hermite–Gaussian (or Laguerre–Gaussian) mode retains the same form along a beam.

-Although there are other modal decompositions, Gaussians are useful for problems involving compact beams, that is, where the optical power is rather closely confined along an axis.
-Even when a laser is not operating in the fundamental Gaussian mode, its power will generally be found among the lowest-order modes using these decompositions, as the spatial extent of higher order modes will tend to exceed the bounds of a laser's resonator (cavity).
+There are other modal decompositions, but Gaussians are useful for problems that involve compact beams—that is, where the optical power is closely confined along an axis.
+Even when a laser does not operate in the fundamental Gaussian mode, its power generally is among the lowest-order modes using these decompositions, as the spatial extent of higher order modes tends to exceed the bounds of a laser's resonator (cavity).
 "Gaussian beam" normally implies radiation confined to the fundamental (TEM_{00}) Gaussian mode.